Hitscotty/Word-Ladder/README.md

         }
 ```

-Using a hashmap implementation to store words of only needed lengths
+Using a hashmap (wordLengths)to store words of only needed lengths

 ``` java
     private LinkedList<String> neighbours(String word) {